List of tripoints

 This is a list of all three-country tripoints on land or internal waters.
 Many of the coordinates listed below are only approximate.
-As of 2020, there are 175 international tripoints.
-Africa has 61 international tripoints (the highest number of international tripoints), followed by Asia with 51, Europe with 48, South America with 13, and North America with two.
+As of 2026, there are 181 international tripoints (including those of states with limited recognition).
+Africa has 62 international tripoints (the highest number of international tripoints), followed by Asia with 54, Europe with 50, South America with 13, and North America with two.
 Oceania has no international tripoints by virtue of being almost entirely island countries with no land borders.